hubmapconsortium/ingest-validation-tools/docs/scrnaseq/index.md

 <a name="cell_barcode_offset"></a>
 ##### [`cell_barcode_offset`](#cell_barcode_offset)
 Position(s) in the read at which the cell barcode starts.
 Leave blank if not applicable.
+Example: `0,0,38,76`.

 | constraint | value |
 | --- | --- |